15 of our favourite ideas for festive winter walks.

 Decorate some rocks at home with Christmas patterns and then hide them in your local area for others to find on their winter walks!

-Join a Neighbourhood Trail
+9. Join A Neighbourhood Trail

 Decorate the front of your home for others, and then enjoy going to see their decorations too.

-Feed The Birds
+10. Feed The Birds

 Head out to spread some seed for the birds in your local park, or make a bird feeder Christmas Cake to hang on a branch.
 Then, hide out nearby and watch to see who comes for some lunch!